-We consider a multi-class classification task on the MNIST dataset \cite{mnist} using a one-hidden-layer neural network with sigmoid activation.
-The objective includes an elastic net regularizer \cite{zou2005regularization} defined as with $\nu_1 = 0.001$ and $\nu_2 = 0.01$.
-This formulation aligns with the structure of Problem \eqref{eq:P}.
+We consider a multi-class classification task on the MNIST data set \citep{mnist} using a one-hidden-layer neural network with sigmoid activations.
+The objective includes an elastic net regularizer \citep{zou2005regularization} defined as with $\nu_1 = 0.001$ and $\nu_2 = 0.01$.
+This formulation aligns with the structure of \eqref{eq:P}.

 To simulate data heterogeneity, we sort training samples by class labels and partition them among clients without overlap.
-We compare \normfl\ against the method in \cite{zhang2024composite} (referred to as Zhang) and FedCanon \cite{zhou2025fedcanon}.
+We compare \normfl\ against the method in \citep{zhang2024composite} (denoted Zhang) and FedCanon \citep{zhou2025fedcanon}.
 All reported results are averaged over $10$ independent trials.